MinhasKamal/Room2XR-Unity/README.md

 Note: Other Unity Editor versions might result in unexpected errors.
 If you cannot find the specified version, try [here](https://unity.com/cn/releases/editor/archive)
 ### Create Your Own Photon Unity Networking (PUN) Server
-To hold CIDER's Leader side in your own Photon server for ease of management, follow this [instruction](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/tutorials/mr-learning-sharing-02#creating-the-pun-application) to create your own Photon account, create your own application, and copy the App ID to the CIDER-Unity framework.
+To hold Room2XR's Leader side in your own Photon server for ease of management, follow this [instruction](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/tutorials/mr-learning-sharing-02#creating-the-pun-application) to create your own Photon account, create your own application, and copy the App ID to the Room2XR-Unity framework.
-### CIDER-Python
+### Room2XR-Python
-To use the full functionality of our CIDER framework, including capturing large furniture in the Leader's physical environment into CAD objects, please follow the instructions [here](someLink) to set up the CIDER-Python framework.
+To use the full functionality of our Room2XR framework, including capturing large furniture in the Leader's physical environment into CAD objects, please follow the instructions [here](https://hub.docker.com/r/kumarhiranya/vrrec) to set up the Room2XR-Python framework.

 ## Installation Instruction
 ### Project Installation
-1. Download this CIDER-Unity package and extract it in your local computer
+1. Download this Room2XR-Unity package and extract it in your local computer
 2. Open Unity Hub, then press "Add" to add the downloaded Unity project from your disk
 3. Wait until the loading is complete
 4. The installation is completed!